Announcing "Asbestos and You": A Campaign from HSE

 Asbestos was used a lot in construction materials in the UK until the late 1900s because of its good qualities.
 This historical use means there is now a presence of asbestos in many buildings like homes, schools, hospitals, and offices.

-Some common asbestos materials found in these buildings are insulation, roofing felt, floor tiles, textured coatings, and cement products.
+Some common ACMs found in these buildings are insulation, roofing felt, floor tiles, textured coatings, and cement products.
 The strong and long-lasting properties of asbestos make it hard to completely remove it from the old structures.

-Despite the UK’s ban on asbestos in 1999, asbestos-containing materials remain in homes, public buildings, and workplaces across the country.
-Undamaged asbestos materials can be harmless when undisturbed, but even small tasks like drilling or sanding can release tiny asbestos fibres into the air.
+Despite the UK’s ban in 1999, ACMs remain in homes, public buildings, and workplaces across the country.
+Undamaged asbestos materials can be harmless when undisturbed, but even small tasks like drilling or sanding can release tiny fibres into the air.
 The dangers of asbestos occur when these fibres are inhaled.

 The release of asbestos can lead to life-threatening illnesses, including: